SIOS Training Course on Uncrewed Aerial Vehicles in Svalbard (UAV4Svalbard)

 Target audience

-The course is intended for scientists, master/Ph.D. students and technicians with no or modest experience with UAVs in their research.
+The course was intended for scientists, master/Ph.D. students and technicians with modest or no experience with UAVs in their research, preferably those who had not used UAVs before.

 Course objectives